CrazyWillBear/blogman/README.md

 that includes search and sorting.
 You configure your Markdown directory (`MD_DIR`), which is where you place your blog posts written in Markdown.
 Blogman also supports tagging, pinning, and sorting your posts.

+I currently host [my own blog](https://writing.capbear.net) using this software, so check it out to see how it looks!

 ## Quickstart

 Clone the repository and run `pip install -r requirements.txt` followed by `python -m blogman` (Python >=3.11).